Rui-Alexander-Sun/UCL-LaTeX-Essay-Template-APA7/README.md

 4. Font Size: 12pt
 5. Indent: First line indented by 0.5 inch
 6. Spacing: Double
-7. Reference & Heading: APA-7 Style
+7. Heading & Reference: APA7 Style

 ## How To Use